mmilella/DV-Scripts/readme.md

 ### Prerequisites

-Windows:
-Uninstall the product first then run the script to clean up any artifacts from the previous installation.
+Windows - Uninstall the product first then run the script to clean up any artifacts from the previous installations.

-Mac:
-Just run the script uninstall and to clean up any artifacts from the previous installation.
+Mac - Just run the script to uninstall and to clean up any artifacts from the previous installations.